Our specialty is helping travelers who believe that travel is about unique, memorable experiences – not just sightseeing or checking items off a list.

 Soaking in remote onsen (hot springs) while the snow falls around you is one of the most magical experiences you can have in Japan, and makes braving the cold all the more worthwhile.

 Combined with a stay in a traditional ryokan (Japanese-style inn), and you have all the makings of an unforgettable trip.

 9. Japanese Nightlife

-Whether you’re enjoying craft cocktails at a tiny bar, drinking with locals at a casual tachinomiya (stand bar), singing all-night karaoke, catching the show at Robot Restaurant, or dancing the night away, Japan has some of the most varied and entertaining nightlife in the world.
+Whether you’re enjoying craft cocktails or Japanese whisky at a tiny bar, drinking with locals at a casual tachinomiya (stand bar), or singing all-night karaoke, Japan has some of the most varied and entertaining nightlife in the world.

-Japan has too many matsuri (festivals) to name, but some of the most remarkable include Hokkaido’s Yuki Matsuri (Snow Festival), Shikoku’s boisterous Awa Odori dance festival, and the beautiful Gion Matsuri of Kyoto.
+One of the best ways to see this amazing country at its liveliest is to attend a Japanese matsuri (festival).
+Some of the most remarkable matsuri include Hokkaido’s Yuki Matsuri (Snow Festival), Shikoku’s boisterous Awa Odori dance festival, and the beautiful Gion Matsuri of Kyoto.

 12. Cherry Blossom Season

-Despite the crowds, hanami season is arguably the most magical time of year in Japan.
-The country is covered in pink blossoms, and parks and gardens are filled with revelers celebrating over sake and seasonal bentos.
-Plan well in advance – things fill up sooner than most travelers think.
+Despite the crowds, which seem to increase with each year, there is nevertheless something uniquely magical about Japan’s cherry blossom season.
+During hanami (cherry blossom viewing) season, the country is covered in pink blossoms, and parks and gardens are filled with revelers celebrating over sake and seasonal bentos.

 For a quintessential night of Japanese food, drink and revelry, head to a neighborhood izakaya (Japanese-style gastropub).
 In addition to being the perfect place to sample a wide variety of Japanese dishes – from seafood to fried foods, tofu to vegetables – eating and drinking at an izakaya is also a great way to mingle with locals.